-The Armavir Regional Integrated Rural Development project is designed to improve the socio-economic conditions of 85 socially vulnerable families in a cluster of five Armenian villages, namely Dalarik, Hushakert, Lernagog, Karakert, and Miasnikian, Argina, all located in the Armavir marz.
+The Armavir Regional Integrated Rural Development project is designed to improve the socio-economic conditions of 102 socially vulnerable families in a cluster of six Armenian villages, namely Dalarik, Hushakert, Lernagog, Karakert, Miasnikian and Argina, all located in the Armavir marz.
 Animal husbandry development, dairy production, and rural youth development are the project’s primary outcomes.
-In the framework of the project, 17 families in each village were provided with gravid heifers (one per family) to establish and run small scale farms.
+In the framework of the project, families involved in the project were provided with gravid heifers (one per family) or sheep (five or six per family) to establish and run small scale farms.
 Additionally, the farmers received theoretic and practical trainings on advanced farm and animal management, as well as technical assistance (vet medicine), which enables families to increase food production, improve their nutrition and ensure food diversity.
-After a three-year period, the original recipient families will pass on the gift of 85 gravid heifers of good quality to another 85 families in the same or other villages.
+After a three-year period, the original recipient families passed on the gift of 102 gravid heifers or sheep of good quality to another 102 families in their villages.

-The project also empowers disadvantaged rural youth in the target villages, by establishing YES (Youth Empowered for Self-Reliance) Youth Clubs in all five project villages.
-Training and project activities focus on the following six themes of youth leadership and education: agribusiness, ecology, health education, civic education, logical thinking, and journalism.
-A minimum of 350 teenagers directly benefit from enrollment in extracurricular classes at the community YES Youth Clubs.
+The project also empowers disadvantaged rural youth in the target villages, by establishing YES (Youth Empowered for Self-Reliance) Youth Clubs in five villages involved in the project.
+Training and project activities focus on the following seven themes of youth leadership and education: agriculture, business education, ecology, health education, civic education, logical thinking, and journalism.
+A minimum of 350 teenagers directly benefit from enrollment in extracurricular classes at the community YES Youth Clubs in Armavir region.